Punta de la Isleta

 Frequently Asked Questions

-Can I shore dive at Punta de la Isleta?
+Can I dive Punta de la Isleta without a boat?

 Log your dives